 If there was a fair way to vet product concepts for free and only charge for those that make millions of dollars, we would do just that!
 But that would mean each successful inventor would have to pay for all the concepts that have little or no commercial value.
 That would dramatically inflate development cost.
 We believe AON’s value proposition is equitable for all parties.
 In fact, the way in which AON uses its portion of the licensing revenue is of great benefit to both the inventor and the licensee, because it offsets the manufacturer’s design costs and helps reduce time-to-market, often by 6-12 months.

 We make decisions on the basis of what makes sense for you, the inventor, rather than what makes dollars for us.
-Were that not the case, we would eliminate the preliminary vetting process (Step 2) altogether and encourage everyone who visits our office or website to purchase our full service (Step 3).
-There are A LOT of companies out there that will tell you what you want to hear and take your money, but we believe it our responsibility to offer unbiased professional opinions, though it is less profitable for AON.
+Were that not the case, we would eliminate the FREE preliminary vetting process (Step 1) altogether and encourage everyone who visits our office or website to purchase our Step 2 assessment and our full service (Step 3).
+There are A LOT of companies out there that will tell you what you want to hear and take your money, but we believe it is our responsibility to offer unbiased professional opinions, even though it is much less profitable for AON, since 9 out of 10 inventors who download our Step 1 innovation guide, discover critical flaws or conflicts with existing products without spending a penny with us or anyone else.
 To look at it in another way, when we assign a 1-star or 2-star rating to an invention, it is our way of preventing someone from wasting great sums of money.

 We understand how difficult it is for any inventor to accept an unfavorable review of their concept, but we stand behind our panel’s assessments and offer the following guarantee: If you find commercial success with your invention after our team assessed it as a “1-star” or “2-star” concept, (by developing it yourself or with the aid of another invention service company) AON will publicly congratulate you here on our website and send you a check for five times the amount you paid us for our consultation services.

 We know inventors.
 They are passionate about their vision and usually emotionally-attached to their invention.
 We also know consumer goods companies.
-They make decisions based purely on their experience of “what sells and what smells.”
-In their world there is little room for emotional attachment, unless it will sell more merchandise.
-They like things concise and pragmatic and generally choose to isolate themselves from any connection.
+They make decisions based purely on their experience and what they believe will sell.
+In their world there is little room for emotional attachment.
+They like things concise and pragmatic.
 An emotional plea can even have the opposite effect of what is intended!
-There is a reason they generally don’t accept ideas directly from inventors.
+This is one of the main reasons most companies don’t accept ideas directly from inventors.

-Our model is set up to gain control of all aspects of the process surrounding your invention, so that we can present it in a manner acceptable to CPG companies.
-We know the best way to sell your product is if you allow our experts to be experts without their hands tied.
-Getting your product to market is not an exact science, but it stands to reason your chances improve if you allow yourself to benefit from the expertise you are paying for.
+Our model is set up to gain control of all aspects of the process surrounding your invention, so that we can present them in a manner acceptable to CPG companies.
+We know the best way to sell your product is to allow our experts to work on your behalf, without their hands tied.
+Getting any new product to market is always a challenge, but it stands to reason your chances improve if you allow yourself to benefit from the expertise you are paying for.

-That advice was likely very good.
-The reason for our unique setup is that we need to offer great service to inventors as well as Consumer Product Companies.
+That is wise advice and the very reason for our unique structure.
+We knew the water had been muddied by some unscrupulous predators and we were (and remain) committed to offering viable service to inventors as well as Consumer Product Companies.
 If we present a product that is not patentable, original, or sufficiently protected, we lose credibility with professional companies, which hurts everyone involved.
 For this reason, we evaluate EVERY product and protect it ourselves.
-If you already have a provisional patent, a full patent, or have done a patent search, we will consider these, but we will not automatically accept them.
-Many companies offer lack-luster performance and leave your product under-protected or the current market situation suspect.
-Our legal services are contracted through a reputable, licensed patent attorney who offers a significant discount to AON Invent.
+If you already filed a provisional patent application, a non-provisional patent or have done a patent search, we will review them, but we will not automatically accept them.
+Many companies offer lack-luster performance and leave your product under-protected.
+Our legal services are contracted through reputable, registered patent attorneys whose first priority is protecting the inventor, not collecting fees on weak concepts that have no chance in the marketplace.

-You will be refunded the portion of your upfront fee that has not been spent.
-Our fee is based on real services that you receive.
-If we pay for a patent search and discover your idea is not original, you will receive your money back minus the attorney cost for the search and the original consultation.
-If you receive a rejection by the panel, the refund may be minimal, as this is the last stage of the process before the product is placed within the Silo.
+You will be refunded any unused portion of your upfront fee.
+Our fees are based on real services that you receive.
+If we pay for a patent search and discover your idea is not original, you will receive a partial refund based on the amount of work provided.

-Your product will be assessed by one of our retail experts through an initial vetting.
-If we consider your product commercially viable, we will tell you so before asking you to invest any money in the process.
-The board will do the same thing.
+Your product will be assessed by our retail and consumer goods experts through an initial vetting.
+If we consider your product commercially viable, we will tell you so before asking you to invest another penny in the process.
 This is why we have a three-step process: we take “baby steps” to make sure you don’t throw your life savings into a bottomless pit with little or no hope of return.

 Your upfront fees for Step Two and Step Three are all you will ever pay us.
 If your product is licensed to a company, they (the licensee) will pay the fees to develop it, prototype it, manufacture it, etc.